German Language Schools in Germany

 Here you can study at another one of BWS Germanlingua’s campuses located in Hohenzollernring.

-My favorite city in Germany is Heidelberg.
+Another favorite city in Germany is Heidelberg.
 A bustling student town with a beautiful setting in a river valley by the Neckar River in southwestern Germany.

 Freiburg is another university town with a nice setting close to the famous Black Forest and close to the borders of France and Switzerland.
-Here you can study German at the language school Alpadia located near the river and the university.

 The German language and why you should learn it